 Ref.
-Question Policy Principle s Q4 Is compartmentation maintained in the roof space?
-Answer Finding/Observa Finding/Observation No records are main made from the s was observed th void between the issues regarding Roof voids are checked annually by Berneslai Homes, and records are maintained centrally.
-From visual observations made from the second step on a portable set of step ladders, it was observed that there were masonry walls present in the roof void between the top floor flats and the common areas.
-No issues regarding the walls were observed.
-The roof void access hatch was considered to be of low fire resistance and should be upgraded.
-Action/Recommendation Priority Due Date As this is considered to be a relatively straight forward operation and could be carried out easily where competent in-house staff are employed.
-Upgrade the roof void hatch cover by affixing an EUROCLASS A2 limited combustibility board (such as 'pink' fire rated plasterboard) to the roof void facing side.
-If wholesale replacement is favoured over the suggested upgrade, replace with a purpose designed fire rated loft hatch (a minimum of 30-minutes fire rating, the same as the ceiling the hatch is installed in).
-Low 19/Dec/2023

-Ref.
 Question Policy Principles Q5 Are electrics, including embedded meters, enclosed in fire rated construction?
-Answe er Finding/Observation Yes No embedded meters present.
-Residents meters are within their personal storerooms and the common area distribution board is in the understair cupboard.
-Other than as stated in Question M1, no other significant observations were made at the time of the premises survey.
+Answei r Finding/Observation No No embedded electrical meters are present in the common areas, they are all external within steel cabinets.
+The Berneslai Homes common area distribution boards are within casings constructed of steel and are further enclosed with small low density timber cabinets.
+However, there is some additional equipment present (e.g. for emergency escape lighting testing).
+The existing cabinets will provide some fire protection to the stairway escape route, but they are unlikely to provide a full 30-minutes fire protection.

+Image: Q51

 Ref.
 Question Policy Principles Q6 As far as can reasonably be ascertained, are fire dampers provided as necessary to protect critical means of escape against passage of fire, smoke and products of combustion in the early stages of a fire?
-Answer Finding/Observation No A full investigation of the design of heating, ventilation and air conditioning (HVAC) systems is outside the scope of this fire risk assessment.
-No fire dampers were observed during the
+Answe r Finding/Observation No A full investigation of the design of heating, ventilation and air conditioning (HVAC) systems is outside the scope of this fire risk assessment.
+No fire dampers were observed during the premises survey and none are considered necessary.
 Ref.
 Question Policy Principles Q7 Is there reasonable limitation of linings to escape routes that might promote fire spread?
 Answer Finding/Observation Yes No significant issues or observations made at the time of the premises survey.
 Ref.
 Question Policy Principles Q8 Are soft furnishings in common areas appropriate to limit fire spread/growth?
-Answer Finding/Observation N/A No soft furnishing appear to have been provided by Berneslai Homes and none were present in the common areas at the time of the premises survey.
+Answer Finding/Observation N/A No soft furnishings have been provided by Berneslai Homes and none were present in the common areas at the time of the premises survey.

 Ref.
 Question Policy Principles Q9 Does the premises have any external balconies, cladding or materials which may promote external fire spread?
-Answer Finding/Observation Unknow n The FRAEW as required by The Fire Safety Act 2021 and Fire Safety (England) Regulations 2022 is contractually excluded from the scope of this fire risk assessment.
+Answer Finding/Observation Unknown The FRAEW as required by The Fire Safety Act 2021 and Fire Safety (England) Regulations 2022 is contractually excluded from the scope of this fire risk assessment.
 Berneslai Homes is aware of the requirements to undertake a Fire Risk Appraisal of External Wall (FRAEW) construction and cladding of existing blocks of flats based upon the BSI Code of Practice PAS 9980:2022.
 As Berneslai Homes are aware of the requirements to undertake a Fire risk appraisal of external wall (FRAEW) construction, the assessor considers that no further reminders are appropriate, other than to provide information in a goodwill manner and without prejudice, that there are features of the external walls that Berneslai Homes may wish to include in the FRAEW of this premises.